1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Preamble

-- The allowed characters in a domain name are determined by the technical standards defined by the domain name regulatory body, generally the Internet Corporation for Assigned Names and Numbers (ICANN) globally, and by national or regional regulatory bodies, such as the French Domain Name Regulatory Authority (AFNIC) for .fr domains in France.
+- The allowed characters in a domain name are determined by the technical standards defined by the domain name regulatory body, generally the Internet Corporation for Assigned Names and Numbers (ICANN) at the global level, and by national or regional regulatory bodies, such as the French Domain Name Regulatory Authority (AFNIC) for .fr domains in France.

 - To understand the possibilities offered at the level of an email address itself (distinct part coming before the at sign @), refer to this other guide.